vidjil/vidjil/doc/server.md

 # Docker -- Updating a Docker installation

-**(October 2018: Temporary instructions, please wait.)**
+## Before the update

+We post news on image updates at <http://gitlab.vidjil.org/tree/dev/docker/CHANGELOG>.
+Check there whether the new image require any configuration change.

-By security, we please you to make a backup (see "Backups", below) before doing this process.
+By security, we please you to always make a backup (see "Backups", below) before doing this process.
-Updating the Docker installation usually only require the following:
+It is especially important to backup the database, as the update process may transform it.

+## Pulling the new images

 ``` bash
 docker pull vidjil/server:latest